dorisjin1003/java-tutorial/cha04_operator.md

 // For the logical AND operator &, if the first condition is false, the subsequent conditions are still evaluated.

 ## Ternary operator
-Operation rules:

-If the condition expression is true, the result after the operation is expression1;
-If the condition expression is false, the result after the operation is expression2;

-Usage details:
-Expression1 and expression2 should be of the type that can be assigned to the receiving variable (or can be automatically converted).
-The ternary operator can be converted into an if-else statement.

 #### Operation rules:

 If the condition expression is true, the result after the operation is expression1;